JCEReims/ChildAndConnect/README.md

-# Child And Connect
+# Child And Connect ©

-Child and Connect © is a trademark created by JCE Reims © (http://www.jcereims.fr).
+Child and Connect © is a trademark created by [JCE Reims ©](http://www.jcereims.fr).

-The technical creator is imajim (https://github.com/imajim).
+The technical creator is [imajim](https://github.com/imajim).

-The solution is based on symfony php framework (https://symfony.com/).
+The solution is based on php framework [symfony](https://symfony.com/).

 ## Requirements